Special subvarieties in Mumford-Tate varieties: Special Subvarieties in

 Therefore, to avoid these two difficulties, by a \emph{special curve} in $X$ we will denote an \'etale morphism

 from a Shimura curve $C^0$ to $X$, induced from a morphism of algebraic groups $G' \to G$ defined over $\Q$.
 In other words, $C^0$ is the quotient of the orbit of a certain Hodge structure $h \in D$ under the conjugation action of $G'$.
+One can generalize this notion to arbitrary special subvarieties. \\

-The orbit under conjugation of any Mumford-Tate group $M$ in $D$ is a Mumford-Tate domain in the sense of \cite{ggk,cmp}.
-More generally, we define:
+Let $h\in D$ be a Hodge structure with Mumford-Tate group $M_h$.
+The $M_h(\mathbb{R})$-orbit of $h$ under the conjugation action of $M_h(\mathbb{R})$ in $D$ is a Mumford-Tate domain $D({M_h})\subset D$ in the sense of \cite{ggk,cmp}.
+In other words, $D(M_h)$ is a connnected component of the image of a Shimura datum $(M,X')$ in the Mumford-Tate datum $(G,X)$, see \cite[Chap.
+17]{cmp}.
+Using this notation, we define:

-\begin{definition}[] A \emph{special subvariety of Shimura type} in $Z^0 \subset X$ is a horizontal, algebraic subvariety $Z^0 \subset X$, such that there is a Mumford-Tate group $M=M(Z^0)$, and $Z^0$ is the quotient of the orbit $D(M)$ of a certain Hodge structure $h \in D$ under the conjugation action of $M$.
-In other words, $D(M)$ is a connnected component of the image of a Shimura datum $Sh(M,X')$ in the Mumford-Tate datum $X=MT(G,X)$, see \cite[Chap.
-17]{cmp}. \end{definition}
+\begin{definition}[] A \emph{special subvariety of Shimura type} in $X$ is a horizontal, algebraic subvariety $Z^0 \subset X$, such that there is a Hodge structure $h \in D$ with Mumford-Tate group $M=M_h$ such that $Z^0$ is a quotient of the orbit $D(M)$ by a discrete subgroup. \end{definition}

+Note that we shall omit reference to the Hodge structure $h$ and simply speak of a Mumford-Tate domain $D(M)$ as in the above definition.

 Hence, by our definition of a special subvariety $Z^0$, we have a commutative diagram